 In partial shade, spider-wort is often a bit more drought-tolerant.
 But it does prefer to have even and consistent moisture in its soil.
 Indoor gardeners should strive for lightly-moist soil at all times.

 While all wandering jew species will root from cuttings, this one can be a bit insidious.
 If a stem joint is resting on the soil of another plant’s pot, it can take root there and spread.
-It’s best to keep this separate from other plants.
+It’s best to keep this separate from other plants, and a hanging basket may do the trick.

 Pruning is easy.
 With clean gardening shears, clip off excess length beyond a stem joint or node.
 The plant will develop new growth from its node.
 It can get leggy if it’s not maintained.